February 2023 Newsletter

 How to get an ORCA LIFT card:

-• Download this PDF and apply by mail
+- Download this PDF and apply for an ORCA LIFT card by mail

 North Seattle Maintenance Pathways has career pathing and training available through Apartment Maintenance Careers: